Brown tree snake: Reproduction

 The reproductive characteristics of the brown tree snake have not been widely studied.
 The female is known to produce 4 to 12 oblong eggs, 42–47 mm long and 18–22 mm wide with leathery shells.
 Females may produce up to two clutches per year depending upon seasonal variations in climate and prey abundance.
 The female deposits the eggs in hollow logs, rock crevices, and other sites where they are likely protected from drying and high temperatures.
-Populations on Guam may reproduce year round.
+Eggs can then hatch around 90 days after being laid.
+Unlike the native population in Australia, populations in Guam may reproduce year-round as there is no evidence of seasonality in the population.